raghav2130/raghav2130/README.md

 ##  👨‍💻 Usual Part

-- 👩‍💻 I'm currently working on console game projects.
+- 👩‍💻 I'm currently working on some css projects.

-- 🧠 I'm currently learning CPP and Pyhton.
+- 🧠 I'm a prefessional bug designer and a emotional fool.

-- 👯‍♀️ I'm looking to collaborate on Automation.
+- 👯‍♀️ I'm looking to collaborate on Web Dev projects.

 <!-- [LinkedIn](https://www.linkedin.com/in/raghav2130/)
 or [EMAIL](crown.rg7244@gmail.com) ;